|

 with Fiberglass is an unpleasant business due to the fumes from

-working with fiberglass use gloves, overalls and a respirator,
+with fiberglass use gloves, overalls and a respirator, take frequent

-take frequent breaks for fresh air if you are in a confined
+breaks for fresh air if you are in a confined space.
+To reduce

 MATERIALS

-you see on most fiberglass vehicles (which haven't been painted)
+see on most fiberglass vehicles (which haven't been painted) or

-or boat hulls.
-Gelcoats consist of a thick gel-like resin mixed
+boat hulls.
+Gelcoats consist of a thick gel-like resin mixed with

-with a colored pigment, it is the first thing laid into a mold
+a colored pigment, it is the first thing laid into a mold and

 Below is simple diagram showing how many fiberglass bodies are